KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/misc/luminance.rst

 .. contents::

-This is then `Frei0r luminance <http://www.mltframework.org/bin/view/MLT/FilterFrei0r-luminance>`_ MLT filter.
+This is the `Frei0r luminance <https://www.mltframework.org/plugins/FilterFrei0r-luminance/>`_ MLT filter.

 Creates a luminance map of the image.